 2.05 CONTEMPT OF HEARING.
-Contempt of hearing violation includes (1) the failure to appear before a student conduct body i.e., Residence Hall Director, Associate Dean of Students, Associate Vice President for Student Affairs/Dean of Students, Student Affairs Conduct Committee, Inter-Residence Hall Committee, and/or Appeals Committee after receiving the proper notification of a scheduled student conduct hearing or conference, (2) failing to adhere to hearing procedures, (3) willful disobedience to, or displaying open disrespect for a University student conduct board member such as the use of profanity, threatening behavior, or derogatory remarks, comments, and/or gestures, and (4) failure to comply with student conduct conditions as sanctions imposed by a student conduct body or student conduct administrative officer or staff person.
+Contempt of hearing violation includes (1) the failure to appear before a student conduct body after proper notification of a scheduled student conduct hearing or conference, (2) failing to adhere to hearing procedures, (3) willful disobedience to, or displaying open disrespect for a University Student Affairs Conduct Committee member such as the use of profanity, threatening behavior, or derogatory remarks, comments, and/or gestures, and (4) failure to comply with student conduct conditions as sanctions imposed by a student conduct body or student conduct administrative officer or staff person.
 Contempt charges will require the student to pay a student conduct fine in addition to other sanctions imposed.